Nathan Healy

 Solar Panel Systems in McKinney

-We’ve mapped every solar installation across the U.S. — right down to the address level.
-Explore the heatmap below to see which McKinney neighborhoods are already powered by solar.
-Click any hexagon to see how many of your neighbors have made the switch!
+We’ve mapped every solar installation across the U.S. — and McKinney is lighting up!
+Explore the heatmap below to see which neighborhoods in your community have already made the switch to solar.
+Click any hexagon to see how many of your neighbors are generating their own clean energy.

 09